-(c) (c)Gas chlorination.
-1. Where chlorine gas is used, all staff who operate equipment shall be trained in the handling and use of chlorine gas, including the use of the self–contained breathing apparatus.

-2. A plastic bottle of ammonium hydroxide or another leak detection method approved by the department shall be available at the chlorine gas storage area.

-If an electronic leak detection system is installed, it shall be located in gas storage rooms and shall be maintained and tested annually.
-The results of the testing shall be maintained on the site.

-3.A list of telephone numbers to contact appropriate emergency personnel in the event of an emergency related to chlorine use shall be conspicuously posted at a continuously accessible telephone located reasonably close to the chlorine gas storage room.
-A durable placard clearly stating the location of the nearest accessible phone shall be posted on the outside of the chlorine gas storage room door.

-4.A self–contained breathing apparatus designed for use in a chlorine gas atmosphere shall be stored where it is immediately accessible to personnel who enter the chlorine gas storage room.
-The apparatus shall be continuously usable and readily accessible, and replacement parts shall be readily accessible.
-The pool shall implement a written respiratory protection plan in compliance with 29 CFR 1910.134 that includes procedures for the selection and use of respirators and training users.

-Note: Section 29 CFR 1910.134 may be reviewed at https://www.osha.gov/dte/ library/respirators/major_requirements.pdf, in the offices of the department’s division of food and recreational safety, the legislative reference bureau, or as part of the U.S. Code of Federal Regulations at any public library, university or college library.

-5. A written plan of action for responding to a chlorine gas emergency shall be Posted and practiced by maintenance staff.

-6.The doors to all rooms in which a chlorine gas feeder is located or a cylinder of compressed chlorine gas is located or stored shall be labeled “DANGER–CHLORINE GAS” in clearly readable letters.

-7.Light switches and exhaust switches shall be located outside of the chlorine gas storage room.

-8.Chlorine cylinders shall be stored indoors in an area having approximately the same air temperature as the room housing the chlorinator and shall be sheltered from a direct source of heat or sunlight.
-Cylinders shall be in an upright position and shall be chained or strapped to a rigid support.
-Cylinders may not be moved unless the protection cap is secured over the valve.
-Empty cylinders shall be tagged to indicate they are empty.
-Cylinder valves shall be closed.
+(c) Cyanuric acid.
+Cyanuric acid-containing Disinfectant/Sanitizers may not be used at an indoor pool, therapy pool or whirlpool, beginning 2 years after the effective date of the new rule.

+(3) GAS CHLORINATION. (a)

+Cylinders shall be in an upright position, other container types shall be placed per manufacturers instructions.
+Pf

+(b) Cylinders shall be chained or strapped to a rigid support.
+Pf

+(c) Cylinders may not be moved unless the protection cap is secured over the valve.
+Pf

+(d)Empty cylinders shall be tagged to indicate they are empty.
+Pf

-(3)FEEDING.
-Disinfectant and filter aid feeding shall be conducted as follows, as applicable respectively:
+(e) Cylinder valves shall be closed when in storage or empty.
+Pf (4) FEEDING.
+Disinfectant/Sanitizer and filter aid feeding shall be conducted as follows, as applicable respectively:

-Positive displacement disinfectant feeding.
+Positive displacement disinfectant/sanitizer feeding.
 Liquid chemicals shall be fed into water circulation piping or a surge tank or vacuum filter by means of a positive displacement feeder either at full strength or diluted.
 If calcium hypochlorite or another chemical that forms a residue is used, a 2– tank system shall be used.
 One tank shall be used for mixing the solution and settling the precipitate.
 The clear liquid shall be decanted or siphoned into the second tank for distribution.
+Pf

 Flow–through feeders.
 The chemical used, the manner of usage, and the quantity used in a flow–through feeder shall be as recommended by the feeder manufacturer.
+Pf

 Dry feeders.
 Feeders used for feeding dry chemicals into water circulation piping, a surge tank, or vacuum filter shall be maintained for proper operation.
+Pf